 Struggling to get conversions on your landing page?
 Read the 4 myths we see brands take as gossip and that could be hurting your conversion rate.
 Building a high converting landing pages in 7 days IS possible.

-Today I want to talk about building a high converting landing pages.
+Learn what it takes to build a high converting landing pages.
 There are a lot of myths and misinformation out on the internet.
 Some from landing page vendors and others from marketers who are reading this information and taking it as gospel.
 Some of the things I hear and read are:

 - Shorter forms are better